Industrial Hearing Testing

 If your agency needs to to set up the industrial hearing test, give us a call today at (406) 586-0914.
 We can accommodate a large group of your employees and get the testing done in a timely manner.

-- Licensed Audiologist Assistant by Board of Speech-Language Pathologists & Audiologists, Montana
+- Registered Audiologist Assistant by Board of Speech-Language Pathologists & Audiologists, Montana

 - COHC Certified